cmadrid48/gitMovie/README.md

 #### gitMovie
 ## Project Description:
  _gitMovie_ is a front-end web application that allows users to search for movies and TV shows, view their details and ratings, and get recommendations for similar content.
-The application includes features such as the ability to filter the search results by "rating"; It also includes features such as the ability to filter the search results by "genre".
 The users can also view the history of previous movie searches.

 ## User Story: